LyteNetworkIO/JunoShips/README.md

 Monetized game of Battleships on the blockchain.

-Credit to Ania Kubow, codeSTACKr, and Web Dev Simplified for [their Battleships game](https://github.com/kubowania/battleships) from which Junoships is derived.
+Credit to Ania Kubow, codeSTACKr, and Web Dev Simplified for [their Battleships game](https://github.com/kubowania/battleships) from which "Junoships" (working title) is derived.

 This game's debut was on a "big block" Bitcoin fork.

 Now it's being rewritten for Juno Network or possibly its own sovereign Battleships blockchain.

-Work in progress!